Trail Conditions Update – August 28, 2020

 - Bear warning in Waterton Lakes National Park: A black bear is frequenting the Lakeshore Trail from the townsite to Boundary Bay and has approached people attempting to get food.
 Special caution is advised when camping in Boundary Bay and Bertha Bay campgrounds.

-- FIRES: There is a FIRE BAN in effect in southern Alberta, covering the GDT from Sage Pass to Beehive Natural Area.
+- FIRES: There is a FIRE BAN in effect in southern Alberta, covering the GDT from the international border in Waterton Lakes National Park to North Kananaskis Pass.
 Fire advisories are in effect along most of the GDT including in all national parks.
 If you must have a campfire in the backcountry, ensure you follow the rules.

 - The new High Rock Trail is open!
 Check it out here.